Early Childhood Music

 Come sing, dance, laugh and learn with your little one!
 The OSA's Early Childhood Music offers multi-age classes (0-4) that use percussive instruments, movement, songs and rhymes to give your child a solid musical foundation.
 Watch your child develop a love of music and an understanding of musical language.

 Please register early to ensure enrollment since registration is on the first-come first-serve basis.
 There is a maximum of 7-9 children per class.
 Late registrations may be considered if space remains.

 Q: At what age can my child start?

 A: As early as you wish!

 Q: What if my child is close to 4 year old or has taken ECM class before but not ready for an instrument?

 A: If your child is 3-4 years old and new to our ECM program or if he/she is 3-4 years old AND has already taken ECM before, he/she can enroll in the new ECM2 class, specifically developed for 3-4 years old to prepare them for an instrument or voice program in the following year.

 Q: When and where will the ECM classes be offered?

-A: There are several classes offered at Queen Elizabeth Park (QEP) Community and Cultural Centre, on Bridge Road and one class at 216 Third Line in Oakville.
+A: There are several classes offered at Queen Elizabeth Park (QEP) Community and Cultural Centre, on Bridge Road, Oakville.
 See the detailed list below.